GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Experimental Evaluation

-To investigate the effect of including few-shot examples in prompts, we conducted experiments by varying the number of examples provided to both GateLens and GoNoGo.
+To investigate the effect of including few-shot examples in prompts, we conducted experiments by varying the number of examples provided to both GateLens and CoT+SC.
 This experiment is performed on the first benchmark containing 50 designed queries, with results illustrated in Figure~\ref{fig:few-shot}.

-The results demonstrate that GateLens relies heavily on its RA translation process, achieving optimal performance even in a 0-shot setting without any examples.
-Interestingly, when a small number of examples are added, GateLens becomes slightly biased toward them, leading to a minor degradation in performance.
-However, it regains optimal performance with additional examples as the system learns to generalize better.
-In contrast, GoNoGo's performance heavily depends on in-context examples, showing suboptimal results without sufficient few-shot examples.
+The results demonstrate that GateLens relies heavily on its RA translation process, achieving 100\% F1 even in a 0-shot setting without any examples.
+Interestingly, when a small number of examples are added, GateLens becomes slightly biased toward them, leading to a minor degradation in performance (dropping to 95.92\% at 2 examples).
+However, it regains optimal performance at 3 examples and remains at 100\% thereafter.
+In contrast, CoT+SC's performance heavily depends on in-context examples, achieving only 42\% F1 with 2 examples and showing suboptimal results without sufficient few-shot examples.
+Performance improved steadily with more examples, reaching 84.57\% at 50 examples.

-The results further highlight the critical role of RA in enabling effective query handling.
-GateLens, through its RA-based translation process, achieves robust performance without requiring extensive in-context learning.
-GateLens's independence from examples not only ensures consistent performance across diverse queries but also offers practical benefits by mitigating issues related to context length limitations and accordingly reducing computational and financial resource consumption, enhancing system scalability, and minimal maintenance needs for adaptation to new tasks.
-These advantages position GateLens as a robust and efficient solution for automating the analysis of tabular data in dynamic environments.
+\fbox{ \parbox{0.98\linewidth}{ \textbf{RQ4 findings:} GateLens does not require many-shot examples to achieve high performance, delivering optimal results in a 0-shot setting.
+This contrasts with CoT+SC, which depends on carefully curated examples.
+This independence from few-shot examples makes GateLens more efficient for real-time applications by reducing context size and computational overhead. } }